Carrot-Labs/Carrot-Labs.github.io/README.md

 Copyright: Carrot Labs - 2021

 ## Intro
 Welcome to Carrot Labs.
 We make stupid games for even stupider people.
-If you always lose to your pet rock whilst playing *rock-paper-scissors*, then you somehow stubbled into the right place.
+If you always lose to your pet rock whilst playing *rock-paper-scissors*, then you somehow stumbled into the right place (yeah good for you :grinning:).

 We are an indie game studio in name only.
 Our goal is to build small games for the fun of it (and be a little crass in the process).
 Check out our projects below.